Residential Building Control In London

 Projects include both standard designs with protected routes (enclosed stairs) as well as those needing particular attention such as open plan lounges (with fire safety reports, detection and sprinklers).

-Many Approved Inspectors only work in the commercial field, but London Building Control Ltd can be used as your building control body for all domestic building work; we are approved to do so by the CIC on behalf of the Secretary of State.
+Many Approved Inspectors only work in the commercial field, but London Building Control Ltd can be used as your building control body for all domestic building work; we are approved to do so by the CICAIR on behalf of the Secretary of State.

 The Approved Inspector Building Control Process is set out under The Building Control Process.